 Ceylon Dimbula OP

-A medium-bodied Ceylon black tea that has natural subtle ripe tropical fruit notes balanced with satisfying notes of mineral and cedar wood.
-A hint of spice at the finish ties all the flavors together.
-A characteristic Ceylon Orange Pekoe that has a long wiry leaf and brews up an amber infusion.
+A characteristic orange pekoe grade Ceylon black tea with a long wiry leaf that brews up an amber infusion.
 The infusion delights with its round and pleasant bouquet.
-This flavorful black tea is tangy, slightly spicy, highly aromatic, and brisk.
-In each sip, you’ll find ripe tropical fruit notes, sweet earth, and a hint of cedar.
-One of our most favorite affordable everyday black teas.
+This balanced black tea is one of our most favorite affordable everyday black teas.

 Ingredients: Ceylon black tea from the Dimbula District in Sri Lanka in OP grade (orange pekoe)